simonsobs/syslibrary/README.md

 Main modules are
 * `syslib.py`: evaluation of systematics in ell-space

+Currently available features are
+* calibration
+* additive systematics template from file

 To get started, have a look at the notebooks in `sysspectra/notebook`

 ## Contributing